vbotka/ansible-freebsd-mailserver-roundcube/README.md

 ## Requirements

+- PHP 7.4
-Only Apache and MySQL is supported by this role.
-Other servers (Lighttpd, Nginx, PostgreSQL, SQLite) are WIP.
+- Only Apache and MySQL is supported by this role.
+- Other servers (Lighttpd, Nginx, PostgreSQL, SQLite) are WIP.

+### Collections

+- community.general

 ## Dependencies